NYS Comprehensive Emergency Management Plan (CEMP)

 State Multi-Hazard Mitigation Plan

-Approved by FEMA December 17, 2018
+Approved by FEMA December 14, 2023

-Current research shows that for every $1 spent on mitigation, an average $6 is saved.
+New York State recognizes that the time to act is before disaster strikes.
+Current research shows that for every $1 spent on mitigation, an average $6-13 is saved.
 However, since the largest amount of federal mitigation dollars becomes available following a declared disaster, resulting actions taken are inevitably reactive instead of proactive.
-In New York, we believe that the solution to this is to devote greater resources to mitigation planning - both at the state and local level.
+New York is committed to supporting continued and enhanced planning at the state and local level.

-Please visit Mitigate NY, New York State's 2019 Hazard Mitigation Plan (2019 SHMP) and planning website.
 And please see the document below for State's Non-Natural Hazard Mitigation Annex.

 Response and Short-Term Recovery Plan